oliverrdz/Envismetrics/comments.md

 3. For hyd_elec, can the webapp upload several files?
 This would be required to construct the koutecky and koutecky-levich plots.
 Also, how does the webapp know the rotation speed?
 Does the file need to have a specific name?
 4. What happens if I add a file that is not a voltammogram, doesn't follow the naming convention or the specific columns shown in the example data file?
 5. What experiment was performed to get the test data file for hyd_elec?
 Please provide details
-6. Why is the folder almost 300 MB?
+6. Why is the folder around 400 MB?
 It seems excesive to me for a webapp.
+The data folder is about 250 MB and the .git folder is about 150 MB, this should be cleaned.

 ## Comments
 1. The code lacks comments.
 The few there seem to be in chinese.
 It is very difficult to understand what the developers did without any comments to help contributors.